 Battling the Traffic Drone: A Local’s Guide to Silencing the A303, A34 & M3

-Whether it is the A303 past Andover, the A34 cutting through Whitchurch, or the M3 hum in Basingstoke, our region is defined by its transport corridors.
-It’s not just traffic; it’s a constant, low-frequency “drone” that standard windows just can’t seem to block.
+From the constant hum of the M3 near Winchester to the heavy drone of the A303 past Andover and the M27 corridor in Southampton, our region is defined by its busy transport links.
+It’s not just traffic; it’s a low-frequency sound wave that standard windows simply cannot block.

 🚦 The Hampshire Reality Check

 At KJM Group, we often visit homes where owners have spent thousands on new windows, only to find the 4am lorry noise is exactly the same.
-This guide explains the physics of main road noise and how to actually stop it.
+This guide explains the physics of sound and how to actually stop it.

 To fix the noise, you first have to diagnose the frequency.
-As shown on the Defra Strategic Noise Map, major arteries like the A34 generate a specific sound profile:
+As shown on the Defra Strategic Noise Map, major arteries like the A34 and M3 generate a specific sound profile:

 • High Frequency (Whine): Tyres on wet tarmac, wind noise, sirens.
 Standard double glazing blocks this reasonably well.

-• Low Frequency (Drone): HGV engines, exhaust rumble, the steady A34/A303 “hum”.
+• Low Frequency (Drone): HGV engines, exhaust rumble, the steady A303 “hum”.
 This is a long sound wave that passes straight through standard glass.

 💡 The “Triple Glazing Trap”